WomenPlusPlus/deploy-impact-21-kona-b/README.md

 The data base information can be found in [/backend/csv/data](/backend/csv/data/organisations_in_senegal_konab.csv).
 This file contains all the NGO information in a human readable format.
 For each NGO the information collected is: NGO name, objective,	services,	can the NGO be contacted by individuals,	phone_number,	email,	website,	address,	region,	latitude,	longitude,	opening hours,	hotline,	facebook,	linkedin,	twitter,	youtube,	instagram,	tiktok,	flicker,	sound_cloud, and	other in case they have another social media account.

-To measure the impact of our app we have to define, evaluate and quantify impact.
-To know how to define and evaluate it we are following a Credit Suisse Framework and for the quantification we want to use categorised NGO-services.
+To measure the impact of our app we have to define, evaluate and quantify impact (brainstorming and inspiration ideas [here](https://docs.google.com/document/d/1zR11WpejlC97wz9rCjy_EjCHnbwEGTYGX1FY-AIb9h8/edit?usp=sharing)).
+We will explain how each classification contributes to registering impact.

 The organisations services are categorised in the database according to the SDG and targets that they contribute to.
 This allows us not only to provide a meaninful grouping of NGOs, but also to trace the impact of the app.
 In order to be more accurate when recommending NGOs to the user, an age and gender classification was added.
 This allows the app to recommend specific NGOs directly to the group of people they are able to help.

 To make the database more machine readable, it was processed and divided into the following datasets:

 * [age and gender](/backend/csv/filters/gender_and_age_filters.csv): In this dataset the organisations are categorized in a machine readable format according to the age and gender of the people to whom they offer their help.
 In the following table you can find the categories assigned to the NGOs.
+This classification will help Dots answer to who is going to benefit from the service impact.

     | Categories  | Options |
     | ------------- | ------------- |